 How Much Does A Ski Holiday Really Cost

-Working out how much money a ski holiday is going to cost can be a daunting task.
-There's a lot more to sort out and book than a beach break - lift passes, ski rental, ski lessons etc. Confusing matters further is the falling value of the pound and tour operators' future proofing their prices.
+Working out how much money a skiing holiday is going to cost can be a daunting task.
+There's a lot more to sort out and book than a beach break - lift passes, ski rental, ski lessons etc.

 Image source: Deniz Altindas